gutakk/python-google-scraper/README.md

-# Nimble Web Developer Test
+# Python Google Scraper
-This project is created for apply job at Nimble only.
+This project is created for apply job at Nimble.
 In this project I'd used tech stack as following
 - React, Redux Thunk, Bootstrap for frontend and jest for unit testing
 - Python (Flask, Psycopg) for backend and pytest for unit testing